 T-Mobile Home Internet Availability

-T-Mobile Internet Network and Speed
+T-Mobile Home Internet Connection Speed

 T-Mobile uses a tiered system to establish its 5G network.
 Fast, widespread availability is made possible by first deploying Extended Range 5G via a low-band spectrum (600 MHz).
 Next, or almost simultaneously, Ultra Capacity 5G is deployed using mid-band frequency (2.5 GHz), which offers a shorter reach than low-band frequencies, yet at nearly three times faster speed.
-With the recent purchase of C-Band (40 MHz spectrum), customers in cities and suburban areas will receive a significant boost in speed once deployed to supplement the existing network.
+With the recent purchase of C-Band (40 MHz spectrum), customers in cities and suburban areas will receive a significant boost in speed once it’s deployed to supplement the existing network.

-T-Mobile Home Internet Plan Details and Price
+T-Mobile Home Internet Pricing

 There are no speed restrictions or tiered plans with different speeds with T-Mobile’s Home Internet — there is only one plan.
 As speeds are expected to increase while the network is still growing, customers can receive the fastest speeds available in their area for one standard price, which is $50 a month with autopay.
 Prices will not increase after a promotional period or when faster speeds are available near you.